- Faculty and Staff List

 Mathematics teaches one to think analytically and creatively.
 It is a foundation for advanced careers in a knowledge-based economy.
 The past century has been a remarkable one for discovery in mathematics.
 Problems in computer science, physics, biology, and economics have opened new fields of mathematical inquiry, and discoveries at the most abstract level, for example in number theory, have led to breakthroughs in applied areas.

 The Mathematical Sciences Specialist Program at U of T Mississauga provides students with a solid foundation in the fundamental theoretical aspects of the mathematical sciences along with a broad range of techniques for applying this theory.
-The Major and Minor Programs in Mathematical Sciences consist largely of MAT courses, and may be combined with programs in other subjects.
+The Mathematical Sciences Minor Program and two Major Programs allow students a broad range of options to choose from and the flexibility to combine them with programs in other subjects.
+The Applied Mathematics Major emphasizes mathematical applications and the core mathematical and statistical foundations for them.

 First-year Courses

-(MAT132H5 and MAT134H5) and (MAT135H5 and MAT136H5) are comparable in terms of mathematical content and difficulty, but differ in the nature of applications.
-(MAT132H5 and MAT134H5) are specifically designed for students in the Life Sciences, and are often taken at the same time as (BIO152H5 and BIO153H5).
-(MAT135H5 and MAT136H5) give a sense of the wide-ranging applications of calculus to the physical, biological and social sciences.
+The courses (MAT132H5 and MAT134H5) and (MAT135H5 and MAT136H5) are comparable in terms of mathematical content and difficulty but differ in the nature of applications considered.
+(MAT132H5 and MAT134H5) are specifically designed for students in the Life Sciences and are often taken at the same time as (BIO152H5 and BIO153H5).
+(MAT135H5 and MAT136H5) give a sense of the wide-ranging applications of calculus to the physical, biological, and social sciences.

 MAT102H5 is a special course for beginning Mathematical Sciences students.
 It is intended to bridge the gap between high school mathematics, where mathematical proofs and logical arguments are often omitted, and university-level mathematics, where proofs are critical to a full understanding of the material.